ukBaz/ukBaz.github.io/howto/python_gio_3.md

 specific `Register*` command.

-## Is Writing D-Bus Service with PyGObject broken?
+## Is Writing a D-Bus Service with PyGObject broken?

-A reading of the documentation suggests the way to create a D-Bus service with PyGObject is with [DBusInterfaceSkeleton](https://lazka.github.io/pgi-docs/Gio-2.0/classes/DBusInterfaceSkeleton.html) but after much experimentation I came to the same conclusion as outlined in the
+One reading of the documentation suggests the way to create a D-Bus service with PyGObject is with [DBusInterfaceSkeleton](https://lazka.github.io/pgi-docs/Gio-2.0/classes/DBusInterfaceSkeleton.html) but after much experimentation I came to the same conclusion as outlined in the